The Best Dog Treats

 The addition of ground bone and organ meat also sets Stella and Chewy apart from single-ingredient treats like Only Natural’s chicken bites, whose chicken-only formula is certainly healthy, but doesn’t pack quite the nutritional punch that comes from bone and organs.
 And at just three calories a treat, Stella and Chewy’s Carnivore Crunch bites can be given frequently for training, or to senior or other dogs where weight gain is a concern.

 These lightweight, bite-sized morsels are soft but not crumbly.
 Each treat is about the size of a penny, with a mild smell that still attracted our dogs’ attention immediately.
-At $10 for a 3.25-ounce bag, they’re also a little cheaper than other premium treats with comparable ingredient lists, like the freeze-dried Orijen Originals ($13 for 3.25 ounces).
+At $10 for a 3.25-ounce bag, they’re also a little cheaper than other premium treats with comparable ingredient lists, like the freeze-dried Orijen Originals ($13).
 Stella and Chewy is still the priciest of our top picks, but if you want a truly premium option at a good value, we highly recommend them.
 And so do our dogs.

 Best Semi-Moist Treat